 111.335(4)(e), the offenses or kinds of offenses that may result in a refusal, bar, or termination of licensure are published under Additional Resources on the left side of this page.

-Per Wisconsin State Statutes 440.08 (2), the required renewal date for the Certified General Appraiser credential is 12/14/odd years.
+Per Wis.
+Stat. § 440.08 (2), the required renewal date for the Certified General Appraiser credential is 12/14/odd years.
 Should you receive your initial credential in the months leading up to this date, you are still required to renew your license by the statutorily defined date.

 Before applying for licensure an applicant must complete the required experience per

-A Certified General Appraiser requires 3,000 hours in no less than 30 months.
+A Certified General Appraiser requires 3,000 hours in no less than 18 months - of which 1,500 hours must be in non-residential appraiser work.

 Please see Form 2757 below for helpful information on achieving your experience hours.